-Follow these tips and you’ll be able to successfully attach your TV mount in no time!
+Follow these tips, and you’ll be able to attach your TV mount in no time successfully!
 However, there are many advantages of mount TVs specially designed for RVs, especially if they are mobile mount TVs.
 Therefore, we recommend attaching TV Mounts designed for RVs to the RV walls (RV TV Mounts).

 What Kind of TV Mount Should I Use for an RV?

 Before attaching a TV mount to an RV wall, there are a few different types of TV mounts for RVs.
 So, What is the Best RV TV Mount for me?

 The best type of RV TV mount to use will depend on the type of RV wall you have and the size and weight of your television.